-Memorandum in Opposition to Hawaii House Bill 1007
+Memorandum in Opposition to Hawaii House Bill 1007 HD1

-The members of Media Coalition believe that House Bill 1007 and Hawaii statute §712-1215 are both unconstitutional for multiple reasons.
-The definition of "pornographic for minors" used in §712-1215 violates the First Amendment. §712-1215 may not be applied to the Internet either with its present language or with the changes proposed in H.B.
-1007 and would be unconstitutional even if the definition of "pornographic for minors" was constitutionally correct.
+The members of Media Coalition believe that House Bill 1007 and existing Hawaii statute §712-1215 are unconstitutional for several reasons.
+The definition of "pornographic for minors" used in §712-1215 violates the First Amendment.
+Applying §712-1215 to the Internet violates the First Amendment and would even if the definition of "pornographic for minors" was constitutionally correct.
 H.B.
 1007 also gives a "heckler's veto" regarding sexual material to any adult who claims to be a minor.
 The trade associations and other organizations that comprise Media Coalition have many members throughout the country including Hawaii: publishers, booksellers and librarians as well as manufacturers and retailers of recordings, films, videos and video games and their consumers.